itsneufox/installation_openmp_ubuntu/README.md

 If you notice any inaccuracies or have suggestions regarding this guide, feel free to reach out to me @itsneufox on [the official open.mp Discord server](https://discord.gg/samp).
 I appreciate your feedback!

-### A big thank you to Vince0789 for raising important security concerns and assisting in enhancing the security practices in this guide!
+### A big thank you to Vince0789, Mido and others for raising important security concerns and assisting in enhancing the security practices in this guide!
 ### Additionally, thanks to the open.mp team for their incredible work and dedication!